Patient Care Transfer Techniques

 • Providers should avoid using their weight to lift patients.
 Instead, patients should use their strength during transfers when possible.

-• Providers should stay close to patients at all times during the transfer to keep the patient’s weight close to the provider’s center of gravity.
+• Providers should always stay close to patients during the transfer to keep the patient’s weight close to the provider’s center of gravity.

 • Be careful not to let patients wrap their arms around the provider’s head.